Field Notes · 06 May 2026 · Ground Up Guides

 Infrastructure requirements may increase.
 City standards for streets, drainage, utilities, and sidewalks inside city limits can be more stringent than ETJ subdivision standards.

 MUD status may be affected.
 Annexation doesn't automatically dissolve a MUD — but it changes the relationship between the district and the city.
+See our MUD vs PID guide for more on how these districts work.

 Texas Annexation Law — Verify Before Relying on This